MzArlowe/bit-picker.io---Server/README.md

 02/03/2022
 - Finally remapped my associations and got my buildId to post in Postman.
 Now on to figuring out GET, DELETE, & PUT.
 Then server will be finished.
+- Server not finished.
+Discovered there's more to Admin that I need to learn.
+More on that tomorrow.
+Both GETS are done.
+Only one PUT is finished and the other is making me made.
+Have not tested either of my deletes.
+Also a job for tomorrow.
 ### `To Be Continued`